kyle-n/kyle-n.github.io/_posts/2022-07-08-retroid-pocket-2-plus-review.md

 The biggest hardware downside is the screen.
 It is *so small*.
 Seriously, it's about the size of a playing card.
 If you are old (like me) or nearsighted (also me), beware.
 Old games expected a low resolution and don't have a ton of tiny text, but my god, the screen is small.
 It is *dwarfed* by the Switch's display.

 Second, the screen is too bright.
 That might sound like an odd thing to complain about, but play this thing in a dark room, you'll see what I mean.
-The [Screen Dimmer](https://play.google.com/store/apps/details?id=nu.screen.dimmer&hl=en_US&gl=US) helped me.
+The [Screen Dimmer](https://play.google.com/store/apps/details?id=nu.screen.dimmer&hl=en_US&gl=US) app helped me.

 ## Purchasing